AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

 ### Recent Declarative Pipeline Features

 **Declarative Directive Generator**:
-- Allows ypu to generate Pipeline code for Declarative Pipeline directive such as `agent`, `option`, `parameters`, `when` etc. For example:
+- Allows you to generate Pipeline code for Declarative Pipeline directive such as `agent`, `option`, `parameters`, `when` etc. For example:
   - ```groovy
         parameters {
           choice choices: ['', 'blah', 'moreBlah', 'evenMoreBlah'], description: 'types of blah', name: 'blah'